izsom/MachineLearning23ws/Exercise2/README.md

 ├── comparison.ipynb                  # Notebook containing the comparison of the classifiers ├── mlp.ipynb                         # Notebook containing the MLP classifier
-├── nn_grid_search.ipynb              # Notebook containing the grid search for our own NN implementation ├── nn_implementation.py              # Our own NN implementation with torch ├── nn_local_search.ipynb             # Notebook containing the local search for our own NN implementation ├── rf_class.ipynb                    # Notebook containing the training and prediction for RandomForestClassifier (based on traditional_class.py)
+├── nn_grid_search.ipynb              # Notebook containing the grid search for our own NN implementation ├── nn_implementation.py              # Our own NN implementation with pytorch ├── nn_local_search.ipynb             # Notebook containing the local search for our own NN implementation ├── rf_class.ipynb                    # Notebook containing the training and prediction for RandomForestClassifier (based on traditional_class.py)
 └── traditional_class.py              # Notebook containing the functions for the RandomForestClassifier pipeline